 We are sad to announce that our Festival President, Eileen Parkhouse, passed away peacefully on 8 April 2020 aged 96.
 We’re sure our patrons and all those associated with the Festival will join us in remembering her outstanding contribution to The Shaldon Festival and to chamber music.

 Shaldon’s festival of classical music began as a memorial concert to celebrate the life of David Parkhouse who was born in Teignmouth and lived latterly in Shaldon.
 David was professor of Piano at the Royal College of Music.
 He and his wife, Eileen Croxford (cellist), were founder members of the Music Group of London, performing both in the UK and internationally over a period spanning four decades.
 The original concert in 1990 proved so successful that it was decided to make it an annual event based at Shaldon Parish Church.
-Over the last twenty eight years, it has grown into a four-day festival drawing audiences from all over Devon and, indeed, from further afield.
+Over the last 30+ years, it has grown into a four-day festival drawing audiences from all over Devon and, indeed, from further afield.
 In view of its ongoing success, it was nominated for the Royal Philharmonic Society Festival Award 2007.

 The overall aim of the Festival is to provide first rate professionally-performed classical music at affordable prices.
 Keeping prices low is particularly important to encourage access to all concerts.
 This includes concessions for students.
 We are indebted to the many people who loyally support the Festival every year, and we are reaching out to the younger generation by offering free tickets to accompanied children and organising workshops for primary school pupils.

 In recent years, we have encouraged up-and-coming performers by :

 o dedicating one concert each year to a group of Junior musicians

 o providing a platform for the most recent Parkhouse Award Ensemble,

 o engaging one or two young soloists to perform with established professionals.